Sawy89/RasPierreUnchained/README.md

 - Admin can create or remove other member as admin;
 - Every member can set some people as exclusions: he won't give a gift to that person (ex. to the girlfriend, you already are going to do a gift!)
 The project is in italian for a simple reason: we'll use it next Christmas!
-The idea is to integrate this platform in the future with some functionality of different application, needed by me or my friends.

 ## File description